-This simple addition to your holiday table requires only things you already have around the house.
+This simple addition to your holiday table requires only household items.
 Using a large china plate as the base, create a layered decoration with stacked teacups and smaller plates.
 Adorn with orange flowers on each level, and tuck a small amount of foliage in the top teacup.

 These colorful vegetables are the perfect fall tabletop decorations when stuffed with flowers and foliage.
 Cut each pepper lengthwise an inch from the top to make an opening (don't cut the top completely off), hollow out the pepper and fill with different types of flowers.
 Set the peppers on small plates to finish the decoration.